suffolklibraries/lgc/content/collections/events/opening-parade-first-light.md

     content:
       -
         type: text
-        text: 'If you’re joining us from the start, we’ll meet in the Wellington Esplanade Gardens opposite Claremont Pier, setting off at 11.00am.
+        text: 'If you’re joining from the start, meet in the Wellington Esplanade Gardens opposite Claremont Pier, setting off at 11am.
 Make sure to dress in colourful clothing (face painting encouraged!), and bring something to bang, blow or make noise with.'
   -
     type: heading
     attrs: